Amrithakhuba/User-manual-for-mouse-/lenovo.md

 * Microsoft Windows 8 (32-bit or 64-bit)
 * Microsoft Windows 8.1 (32-bit or 64-bit)
 * Microsoft Windows 10 (32-bit or 64-bit)
+## Table of contents:
+* Product description
+* Installing the batteries
+* Installing the mouse